 Hi!
 My name is David.
-I’m a huge theology nerd, which is part of how I ended up with a Master’s in Divinity from Pittsburgh Theological Seminary.
-As of June 15, 2018, I am seeking a call.
+I’m a huge theology nerd, which is part of how I ended up with a Master’s in Divinity from Pittsburgh Theological Seminary and ended up an ordained minister in the Presbyterian Church (USA).

 I’m a progressive Christian blogger and storyteller, and I realize that just the words “progressive Christian” mean a lot of things to a lot of people.
 If you like that sort of thing, you might automatically assume I’m on your side.
 If you don’t like that sort of thing, you might automatically assume that I hate the Bible, don’t believe in the trinity, or uncritically accepted all sorts of things.
 If you want my opinion about something, search the site.
 It’s probably here – or at least what I believed about that thing when I wrote it.
 Faith evolves.